Change Management

 Implementation

 There are many skills related to this stage, and they depend on the nature of the shift.
 For example, implementing a technology might require training in a new programming language, while participating in a merger could demand wholesale layoffs, new production lines, a different marketing strategy, and so on.
-At the very least, implementation requires many of the skills that come under the umbrella of teamwork:
+Additionally, it is always a good idea to stay organized with tools such as project management software.
+When it comes to soft skills, at the very least, implementation requires many of the skills that come under the umbrella of teamwork:

 • Organization